massoncheg/forgejo-docs/docs/user/oauth2-provider.md

 - Choose an arbitrary but distinctive name for the OAuth2 provider: (e.g. **Codeberg**).
 - Choose an existing Codeberg user to create the OAuth2 application.
 It does not need to be a user with elevated privileges. (e.g. **user-for-oauth-application**)
 - On https://codeberg.org, login as **user-for-oauth-application**
   - Visit https://codeberg.org/user/settings/applications and create a new OAuth2 application.
-There needs to be only one redirect URI, composed with the abitrary name that was chosen above: https://v7.next.forgejo.org/user/oauth2/Codeberg/callback.
+There needs to be only one redirect URI, composed with the arbitrary name that was chosen above: https://v7.next.forgejo.org/user/oauth2/Codeberg/callback.
     ![Create a new OAuth2 application](../_images/user/oauth2-provider/authsource-provider-create.png)
   - When created, the OAuth2 application is given a **Client ID** and a **Client secret** that https://v7.next.forgejo.org will need to let https://codeberg.org know it is an authorized OAuth2 client.
     ![Client ID and secret of a new OAuth2 application](../_images/user/oauth2-provider/authsource-provider-show.png)